 Shropshire, and it’s stunning countryside, has been the inspiration for many great authors over the years from Charles Dickens to A.E.
 Housman

-Here are a selection of authors either from Shropshire or whom have written about the county…
+Here is a selection of authors either from Shropshire or who have written about the county…

 Charles Darwin (1809 – 1882)

 Born in Shrewsbury in Shropshire in 1809, Darwin was an English naturalist, geologist and biologist, best known for his contributions to the science of evolution and author of ‘On the Origin of Species‘.